Deltoidal icositetrahedron: Description

-A deltoidal icositetrahedron is a Catalan solid with 24-sided kites.
-All of its faces are congruent, each has three interior angles approximately 81.8 degrees and one angle 115.4 degrees.
+A deltoidal icositetrahedron is a Catalan solid with 24 sides that are kites.
+All of its faces are congruent, each has three interior angles approximately 81.6 degrees and one angle 115.3 degrees.
 The dihedral angle between every two kites is 138.1 degrees.
-The deltoidal icositetrahedron has 44 edges, and 26 vertices - eight vertices surrounded by three kites and eighteen vertices by four kites.
+The deltoidal icositetrahedron has 48 edges, and 26 vertices - eight vertices surrounded by three kites and eighteen vertices by four kites.
 Its dual polyhedron is the rhombicuboctahedron, an Archimedean solid.
 Deltoidal icositetrahedron and deltoidal hexecontahedron are two Catalan solids with kite faces only.

 Dimensions and angles

 Dimensions

 The deltoidal icositetrahedron with long body diagonal length D = 2 has: